-After each ADC conversion is completed, the ADC_ISR.EOC flag is automatically set to 1, and the conversion result is stored in the conversion result registers ADC_RESULT0~ADC_RESULT7 with the same sequence number as the sequence SQR0~SQR7.
+After each ADC conversion is completed, the ADC_ISR.EOC flag is automatically set to 1, and the conversion result is stored in the conversion result registers ADC_RESULT0~ADC_RESULT3 with the same sequence number as the sequence SQR0~SQR3.
 When all conversions of the selected conversion sequence are completed, the sequence conversion completion flag ADC_ISR.EOS is set to 1.
 The user should read the conversion result in time to avoid overflow of the conversion result.
 User clears ADC_START.START bit to 0 to stop conversion.

-Taking the sequence conversion SQR0~SQR3 as an example, the sequence of the sequence continuous conversion mode is shown in the following figure:
+The timing of sequential continuous conversion mode is shown in the following figure: